HMS Apollo (1799): Fate

-All the boats of the frigate were destroyed, and it took two days to transfer Apollos crew to land.
+The six boats of the frigate were destroyed, and many of her complement were swept off and drowned.
+The rough seas meant it took two days to transfer Apollos surviving crew to land.
 Sixty-two officers and men died; (Note: A list of the drowned was published in The Times of 2 May 1804.
 It included Captain Dixon, and one of his lieutenants.) around twenty of the crew died in the first few hours, but most perished of exposure waiting to be rescued.
 Some men died on shore from drinking spirits.

 The number of dead in the merchant vessels is not known, but the Naval Chronicle reported that "dead bodies were every day floating ashore, and pieces of wreck covered the beach upwards of ten miles".
 Some vessels had lost their entire crews; others had lost from two to 12 men each.
 Carysfort had shifted course on the evening of 1 April, and so escaped grounding.
 She gathered the 38 surviving vessels and proceeded with the convoy.

 Some of the survivors from Apollo had to walk 18 miles to Figuera.
 From there a schooner carried them to Lisbon. brought them back to Portsmouth.

 At the time, accounts blamed strong currents.
 Other accounts blamed the carelessness of the Commodore.
 Later it was discovered that Apollo had taken on board an iron tank, but that no one had adjusted her compass for the influence of this large magnetic mass.
 Consequently, a small error in direction accumulated over the course of the five days; at the time Apollo struck Dixon thought she was forty or so miles out to sea.
 Because the convoy had endured bad weather since leaving Cork, no one had taken sightings that would have enabled them to correct their estimates of their position.
 Instead, they had relied on an approximately known speed and a biased heading for their estimate.

+After the incident, the First Lord Henry Dundas, 1st Viscount Melville commissioned an investigative confidential report on the loss of the Apollo and the 27 merchantmen and on the sufficiency of shipbuilding timber in British ship construction.